uclaacm/hack-sprint-w21/session-2-jsx-and-basic-components/README.md

 Components are pretty cool!
 But how do we actually use components in our code?

 Well first, we must **import** these components into our code.
 Importing lets us use components from other files.
-In the case of basic components, the developers of React Native have prebuilt components and provided it to use in the `react-native` package from earlier.
+In the case of basic components, the developers of React Native have prebuilt components and provided them for use in the `react-native` package from earlier.
 Lucky us!

 ![Import Statement Syntax](./images/import-syntax.png)